nikithakasala98/Brick-mortar-and-e-commerce/README.md

     - freight_cost
         - This table has details of travel costs and other costs for each market with fiscal year.
     - gross_price
-        - Having details of gross prices with product code.
+        - Having details of gross prices with product codes.
     - manufacturing_cost
         - Having details of manufacturing cost with product code with year.
     - Pre_invoice_dedutions